jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 ![One contract to rule them all](/assets/images/godwoken1/one-contract-to-rule-them-all.jpg)

-Godwoken is an account-based programming layer build upon CKB that aiming to rules shared state contracts.
+Godwoken is an account-based programming layer build upon CKB that is aiming to rules shared state contracts.

 Godwoken composited by the following parts: